maxnet663/maxnet663/README.md

 - 🧙‍♂️ I am very deep into C++ for last year
 - 🔭 Studied C and Pascal
 - 👨‍🎓 I study at the correspondence faculty at the university as a web developer
-- 📖 In in my free time I like to read books and articles or walk in nature
 - 📲 Feel free to contact me <a href="https://t.me/mak_aki">
     <img src="https://img.shields.io/badge/Telegram-blue?logo=Telegram&logoColor=white&style=for-the-badge" alt="Telegram Badge"/>
   </a>